Life is full of risks.

 - It can crumble in an earthquake.

-- It can get blown away by the errant hurricane.
+- It can get blown away by an errant hurricane.

-- It can burn up due to a dropped cigarette or faulty electrical panel or space heater.
+- It can burn up due to a dropped cigarette, faulty electrical panel, or space heater.

 Life is full of risks, some of which you can minimize, others over which you have no control.